Well, it was fun while it lasted, but Toronto’s taco party has come to an end.

 The lineup of sandwiches includes fan favourites like the chicken piri piri, and the new must-try shrimp and squid po boys.
 This tiny Bloordale spot also features vegan options including a crispy fennel sandwich as well as constantly changing specials such as a Mexican steak sandwich (shown in lead image).

-Pick a sandwich shop, tag your taco-obsessed friend and be ready to re-imagine what you think a sandwich should be.
+Pick a sandwich shop, and be ready to re-imagine what you think a sandwich should be.
+Tag your photos #CraveTO so we can like them!